Think of learning as a tree.

 A variety of challenging and engaging activities build step by step with more intensity in a game-like format that engages young learners as well as adults.

-The result is better academics with higher test scores and far more independent
+The result is better academics with higher test scores and far more independent and comfortable learning.

 The results are permanent and the students feel a new sense of confidence in their ability to handle academics.